What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 In the early stages of learning column addition, it is helpful for children to use familiar objects.
 For example, straws or lollipop sticks can be bundled into groups of ten and used individually to represent the tens and ones.

-Once children are familiar making 2-digit numbers using these resources, they can set the resources out on a baseboard to represent the two numbers in a column addition calculation.
+Once children are familiar with making 2-digit numbers using these resources, they can set the resources out on a baseboard to represent the two numbers in a column addition calculation.

 Once children are completely secure with the value of digits and the base ten nature of our number system, Dienes equipment can be replaced with place value counters.
-These help children as they progress towards the abstract, as unlike the dienes they are all the same size.
+These help children as they progress towards the abstract, as unlike the dienes, they are all the same size.

 Read also: How To Teach Addition For KS2 Interventions In Year 5 and Year 6